romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-What are indicators that a GitHub Action is trustworthy?
+Q: What are indicators that a GitHub Action is trustworthy?
 <details><summary>Show the answer</summary><p>

 - **The action is published by a known organization, has a significant number of stars, and thorough documentation**